YahooArchive/mojito/docs/dev_guide/topics/mojito_resource_store.rst

 - ``config``
    - registers new resource type ``config`` found in JSON configuration files
    - provides an API for reading both contextualized and straight-JSON files
-   - provides sugar for reading the application's dimensions
+   - provides sugar for reading an application's dimensions
 - ``selector``
    - decides the priority-ordered list (POSL) to use for a context
    - looks  for ``selector`` in ``application.json``.
 Because ``application.json`` is a context configuration file, the ``selector`` can be contextualized there.
 - ``url``
    - calculates the static handler URL for appropriate resources (and resource versions)
    - stores the URL in the ``url`` key of the resource